boltops-tools/terraspace-docs/README.md

 ## Tfvar Files

-Tfvar files can be placed in a `tfvars` folder within the stack or module.
+Tfvar should be place in a `seed/tfvars` folder that mirror the modules and stack structure.

-    app/stacks/core/
+    seed
+    └── tfvars
+        ├── modules
-    ├── main.rb
+        │   ├── instance
-    ├── outputs.rb
+        │   │   ├── base.tfvars
-    ├── tfvars
+        │   │   ├── development.tfvars
+        │   │   └── production.tfvars
+        │   └── vpc
-    │   ├── base.rb
+        │       ├── base.tfvars
-    │   ├── development.rb
+        │       ├── development.tfvars
-    │   └── production.rb
+        │       └── production.tfvars
+        └── stacks
+            └── core
+                ├── base.tfvars
+                ├── development.tfvars
-    └── variables.rb
+                └── production.tfvars

+Tfvar files are in a separate directory to allow modules and stacks to be *reusable*.
+Remember modules and stacks are like "functions" and tfvars are like "parameters" passed to them.
+Putting the tfvars files within the same module directory would be similiar to hard coding parameters.
+So tfvars are in their own separate mirrored directory structure.

+## Tfvar Layering

-These files are processed and "layered".
+The the tfvar files are processed and "layered".
 Example:

     TS_ENV=development terraspace up core -y # merges base and development TS_ENV=production  terraspace up core -y # merges base and production